trteodor/BlackPill_USB_CompsiteDeviceExample_BareMetal/README.md

-Educational repository, CMSIS, and EA mastering
+Educational repository, USBd mastering only with CMSIS